2022

 Network, MSAB, and Goethe.
 She presented work at the Cedar Tree Project, MIZNA, and RAWI

 Arab Lit conference.
-Leila received a SAGE Award in film (2016) and Best Performance from
+Leila received a MN SAGE Award for Outstanding Design (2016) for the film “Reflections on Ice: Climate Change in Peru” and Best Performance from the Lebanese National Theater (2019).

 leilaawadallah.com